rahul003/bayou/README.md

 ### Debug mode
 By default, the debug mode is on.
 Execution will be accompanied with a deluge of debugging messages on the terminal.
 These debug messages show the progress of the protocol.
 Debugging can be turned off by removing `#define DEBUG` from all the `.cpp` files (or selectively from those files whose debug messages need to be turned off).

+### Killing processes
+Should there be an unforeseen requirement, or a bug in the implementation which necessitates premature termination of the program, execute the `kill.sh` script.
+Simply killing the running executable might not kill all the processes (since the master program spawns multiple processes internally), or may leave ports bound.

 ### Note:
 1. Long tests might require some time to finish.
 Be patient; afterall, Bayou only provides **eventual** consistency.
 2. Following characters are not allowed in song names or URLs (because our implementation heavily relies on these characters for delimiting messages propogating through the system.